iCliniq Logo

 • Bile duct strictures can be asymptomatic with no relevant physical examination.

-• Some cases of bile duct strictures may suffer from obstructive jaundice, which includes yellowing of mucosa, skin, presence of pale stools, and dark urine.
+• Some cases of bile duct strictures may result from obstructive jaundice, which includes yellowing of mucosa and skin, pale stools, and dark urine.

-• The obstruction will lead to irregular indigestion leading to symptoms like loss of appetite, nausea, vomiting, fever, and malaise.
+• The obstruction will lead to irregular indigestion, which can lead to symptoms like loss of appetite, nausea, vomiting, fever, and malaise.

 How to Diagnose Bile Duct Stricture?